 - i.
 Audit Committee

 - ii.
 Risk Management Committee

 - iii.
 Nomination and Remuneration Committee

 - iv.
 Conduct Review Committee

 - v.
 Board Credit Committee

 - vi.
 Corporate Governance Committee

-- vii.
-Strategy and Finance Committee

-Moreover, MauBank Ltd ensures adherence to all its policies and procedures which are in line with the guidelines issued by the Bank of Mauritius (Central Bank or BOM).
-In addition to its Compliance Division, a separate Anti-Money Laundering Unit is in operation to safeguard the reputation and integrity of the Bank by preventing any money laundering offence.
+Moreover, the Bank ensures adherence to all its policies and procedures which are in line with the guidelines issued by the Bank of Mauritius (Central Bank or BOM).
+An Anti-Money Laundering Unit, forming part of the Compliance department, is specifically mandated to safeguard the reputation and integrity of the Bank by safeguarding against any money laundering offence.